Zhané

-Zhané (/ʒa:ˈneɪ/ zhah-NAY) was an American R&B duo, best known for their 1993 hit "Hey Mr. D.J.", which reached No. 6 on the U.S. Billboard Hot 100.
+Zhané (/ʒa:ˈneɪ/ zhah-NAY) was an American R&B duo of Renée Neufville and Jean Norris-Baylor, best known for their 1993 hit "Hey Mr. D.J.", which reached No. 6 on the U.S. Billboard Hot 100.
 Other popular hits include "Groove Thang" (U.S. No. 17) and minor hit "Sending My Love", both released in 1994.
 The group was part of Queen Latifah's Flavor Unit collective.

 Biography

 Beginnings

 According to Jean Norris, "We added a 'Z' for a little flavor and we came up with Zhané."
+Prior to their breakthrough, Norris and Neufville made their recording debut as background vocalists on "Ring My Bell" - the second single from the 1991 DJ Jazzy Jeff & the Fresh Prince album, Homebase.